apache/calcite/site/_docs/howto.md

 Before you start:

-* Send an email to [dev@calcite.apache.org](mailto:dev@calcite.apache.org) notifying that RC build process is starting and therefore `master` branch is in code freeze until further notice.
+* Send an email to [dev@calcite.apache.org](mailto:dev@calcite.apache.org) notifying that RC build process is starting and therefore `main` branch is in code freeze until further notice.
 * Set up signing keys as described above.
 * Make sure you are using JDK 8 (not 9 or 10).
 * Check that `README` and `site/_docs/howto.md` have the correct version number.